The Town Moor

 In the nineteenth century villas and terraces were built for wealthy professionals and Jesmond Dene was landscaped by William Armstrong.
 Jesmond church by John Dobson (1861) and the Royal Grammar School are both near the current Jesmond Metro station, but Jesmond’s most notable buildings are around West Jesmond – to the north.

 A big surprise is the magnificent ‘arts and crafts’ interior of St George’s church off Osborne Road.
 Commissioned by Armstrong’s industrial partner, the shipbuilder Charles Mitchell and built by T.R Spence in 1886-1890, it has drawn comparison to the churches of Ravenna.

 Mitchell lived in Jesmond Towers near the dene, later the home of La Sagesse School from 1906 until 2008.
 Nearby, off Jesmond Dene Road, Dobson’s Jesmond Dene House of 1822 was home to Armstrong’s business partner Sir Andrew Noble.

 In Jesmond Dene, to the south, are the ruins of the twelfth century chapel of St Mary.
 It was said to have been a place of miracles including some associated with Jesus, perhaps giving rise to a theory that Jesmond means, ‘hill of Jesus’.

 Benton to the north east of Jesmond has a name that simply means the settlement where beans grew or a settlement where grass called Bent grew.
-Neighbouring Longbenton is in North Tyneside.
-It started as a long village stretching along a main street.
+Most of Benton and the whole of Longbenton lie within North Tyneside.